 6. Ability for More Robust Security and Compliance

 You have the ability to have better security and compliance than what would be possible without Microsoft 365.
 There are so many programs (from Microsoft and from third-party vendors) who give you a lot more options around security and compliance.
-The Office 365 platform is a very consumable and cost-effective platform that delivers results.
+The Microsoft Office 365 platform is a very consumable and cost-effective platform that delivers results.

-These are some of the main reasons why businesses are opting into Office 365.
+These are some of the main reasons why businesses are opting into Microsoft Office 365.
 Namely, one of the biggest reasons is because the workforce and where people want to work is changing over time.
-The ways in which Office 365 enables collaboration, BYOD, mobile access, scalability and flexibility make it one of the most accessible options for all different types of teams.
-Office 365 is always up-to-date, easy to budget for and always secure.
+The ways in which Microsoft Office 365 enables collaboration, BYOD, mobile access, scalability and flexibility make it one of the most accessible options for all different types of teams.
+Microsoft Office 365 is always up-to-date, easy to budget for and always secure.